Let’s discover some organizational tools every organization should be using to make their workflow easier. Read on…

 If your work involves managing a ton of social media accounts, Hootsuite is a Godsend!
-It’s one of the most popular social media management and analytics tools out there.
+It’s one of the most popular social media analytics tools out there.
 Hootsuite allows you to integrate with over 35 social media platforms including – Twitter, Facebook, LinkedIn, etc. and manage them from a single dashboard.

 With HootSuite, you can automatically find and schedule your social media content, create engaging campaigns, manage teams and interact with customers and prospects in real-time.